 Since nearly everyone has a Facebook account, you might be surprised at the number of listings.
 If you are having a hard time selling something on Craigslist quickly, consider listing your item on Facebook.

 You may have seen the literal “cliffhanger” TV commercials for Letgo (the actual site’s spelling) a year or two ago.
-In addition to Facebook, this Letgo is probably the most popular Craigslist alternative.
+In addition to Facebook, Letgo is probably the most popular Craigslist alternative.

 Letgo does a little better job than Facebook at categorizing product listings as you can search for particular keywords or general categories like Fashion and Accessories or Home and Garden.